Gas and electricity arrears

 The Energy Ombudsman

 If you are not happy with the outcome of your complaint after eight weeks, or if you have received a ‘deadlock’ letter giving your supplier’s final response to your complaint and you are not happy, you can escalate your complaint to the Energy Ombudsman.
 If your complaint is with Scottish and Southern Energy (SSE), you can transfer your complaint to the Energy Ombudsman after six weeks.
-If the Ombudsman Services: Energy decides in your favour, they can require your supplier to:
+If the Energy Ombudsman decides in your favour, they can require your supplier to:

 - make an apology;